 Off-duty celeb; slouchy Helmut Lang monochrome or ludicrously expensive denim.
 Top with a wide-brimmed hat if you’ve overindulged.

 Only breakfast is served at the hotel.
 The sitting room comprises of three window-side tables and two sofas.
 This inviting artwork-clad space with garden views, mismatched chintz upholstery and Persian rugs is a delightful spot to breakfast in.
-The Continental breakfast is free, and warm à la carte items – full English breakfast, smoked salmon and scrambled eggs, and porridge – are offered for a very reasonable extra charge; a small menu with paninis and snacks is served here throughout the day, too.
+The Continental breakfast is £14.50 a person, and warm à la carte items – full English breakfast, smoked salmon and scrambled eggs, and porridge – are offered for a very reasonable extra charge; a small menu with paninis and snacks is served here throughout the day, too.

 Help yourself to wine, beer and spirits from the grand dresser honesty bar in the sitting room; pour yourself a Portobello Road G&T, choose from a selection of wines, or whip up a L'Hotel or Cowley cocktail (instructions and ingredients are provided for you).
 Just jot down your tally when you're done (magicking away bottles of champagne to fill your bath tub may be considered a faux pas).
 Coffee and tea are available throughout the day, too.